kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/04-payment-approvals/articles/01-how-do-i-check-the-details-of-an-approved-rejected-transfer/content.md

+# Payment Approvals
-# How do I check the details of an approved/rejected transfer?
+## How do I check the details of an approved/rejected transfer?
 Transfers that have been set up and are awaiting approval will appear in the **Needs your attention** section on the top of the Home page.
 After a transfer is approved/ rejected, it will appear amongst your other transfers in the Activity feed.

 ### How do I know who approved/ rejected a transfer?